Skip to content

 This will ensure the container is re-created.

-With the exception of Traefik & Monitoring on TiTAN, all of my compose files reside in the following locations
+All of my compose files reside in the following locations

 /ssd/docker-compose/